 Conclusion

 This article has sought to explore the harms of puppy farming for ex-breeding dogs.
 As the interviews with the animal caretakers have revealed, breeding dogs are routinely harmed in ways that affect both their physical wellbeing and their behaviour as a direct consequence of the neglect and, in some cases cruelty, that they received during their life in a puppy farm.
-Primarily, the animal caretakers described how their companion animals were physically worn out and, in some cases injured as a consequence of a life of continual breeding with little or no veterinary care.
-They also described how their companion animals suffered, often on an ongoing basis, from a range of medical issues that, again, had only been treated once they reached an animal rescue.
+Primarily, the animal caretakers described how their ex-breeding dogs were physically worn out – and, in some cases injured – as a consequence of a life of continual breeding with little or no veterinary care.
+They also described how their dogs suffered, often on an ongoing basis, from a range of medical issues that, again, had only been treated once they reached an animal rescue.
 These ranged from serious, and in some cases possibly fatal conditions, such as cataracts through to less serious, but nevertheless still painful, ones, such as skin infections and poor and damaged teeth.
 In addition, their companion animals were often emotionally shut down and ‘literally scared of everything’ when they were rescued; a state of affairs that in some cases they never recovered from.
 They also exhibited anxiety and phobic responses when confronted with new situations, people and sounds, as well as ones that recalled the conditions in which they were kept while in the puppy farm.

 As such, the interviews challenge the findings of the Perdue researchers and add support to those of McMillan et al (2011) and Buttner and Strasser (2022), that ex-breeding dogs are more likely to both suffer from health issues and to exhibit fear responses than dogs with a different life history.
 The behaviours described above approximate those classified as ‘red’ or ‘fearful’ by the Perdue researchers, such as trembling or shaking, attempting to hide or escape, appearing catatonic and/or freezing.
 No doubt, the Perdue researchers would interpret such findings as being symptomatic of the ‘singularly low care and welfare standards’ found in commercial breeding establishments ‘in Europe and elsewhere’, and that those USDA-licensed facilities that they studied were more the norm, at least in the USA.
 However, it should be recalled that, as discussed previously, the breeding facilities in the UK are similarly licenced, and that under the conditions of their licence breeders are supposed to provide a suitable environment and diet and to protect breeding dogs and their offspring from pain, suffering, injury and disease.
 At the very least, then, the evidence from the interviews adds weight to claims made by critics of puppy farms that the legislation passed to protect animal welfare and breeding establishments is rarely enforced.